 At Ryerson, our volunteers are integral members of the Ryerson community and play a vital role in the quality of the Ryerson experience for students, faculty and staff, and alumni.
 From mentors to advisors, fundraisers, ambassadors, organizers, ticket sellers, greeters and guest speakers, and more -- their work and service contributes to the spirit of community at Ryerson.
 Our volunteers help bolster the university’s reputation as a top destination for learning, innovation, entrepreneurism and so much more.

 Outstanding volunteers will be recognized for their contribution to specific academic units, such as faculties or institutes, to non-academic units, or to the university at large.
 Learn more about eligibility and the recognition process.
 Recognize a volunteer (submission form).

-The inaugural award ceremony which honoured 58 recipients took place on June 20, 2017.
+The inaugural award ceremony in 2017 honoured 58 recipients.

 This year's event will take place on June 21, 2018.